trrevvorr/ColorConnect-Phase-2/README.md

-# Puzzle Assignment 1 - Phase 1
+# Color Connect - Iterative Deepening, Depth-First Tree Search

 ## How to Build the Script
 #### Compiling*